volume-em/empanada-napari-docs/docs/tutorials/index.rst

         :shadow: md
         :img-top: ../_static/2d-tutorial-updated.png

-        Learn how to run 2D inference with this step-by-step guide.
+        Learn how to run 2D inference in empanada-napari with this step-by-step guide.

         +++
         .. button-ref:: 2d-inference-tutorial